AbsaOSS/enceladus/_docs/2.0.0/usage/menas-api.md

 On success, it is the same as JSON payload of update or create API, depending if the entity name already existed or not.

-On failure, you will get a list off error produced by the validation like bellow
+On failure, you will get a list of errors produced by the validation like bellow

 ```json
 {